 If your cat’s litter boxes are always a little too… ripe… here are some simple tips and tricks to tame the smell.

 The best way to reduce litter box smells is to get rid of the stuff that’s smelly.
 Clean the boxes at least once per day (preferably twice).
-Not only will your cat be happy; your nose will be, too.
-Clumping litters can often be the easiest to scoop and keep clean, and having a low-dust litter is important, especially if you’ve got a cat with asthma (or have it yourself).
+Not only will your cat be happy, but your nose will also be.
+Clumping litters can often be the easiest to scoop and keep clean, and having a low-dust litter is important, especially if you've got a cat with asthma.